karankashyap04/verified-sat-solver/README.md

   (∀ a : Assignment, ¬Formula.satisfiable f a) → DPLL f = none
 ```

-The propositions being proved in each of these theorems references the proposition `Formula.satisfiable`, which
+The propositions being proven in the theorems above reference `Formula.satisfiable`, which
 is as follows:
 ```lean
 -- evaluates a literal under a given assignment